Abir-Tx/DraculaFast/docs/README.md

 ## Bug Report

-If you find any bug or have any suggestion, please open an issue [here](https://github.com/Abir-Tx/DraculaFast/issues/new)
+~If you find any bug or have any suggestion, please open an issue [here](https://github.com/Abir-Tx/DraculaFast/issues/new)~

+I have decided not to maintain or do updates to this project anymore as it is pretty much stable now.
+But if anyone still wants to contribute or take this projects lead you can contact with me using this main -> abirtx@yandex.com

 ## Developement